 Either the affiliated training site or the Consortium may terminate the affiliation without cause.
 Written notification must be provided to the other party at least sixty days before the date of termination.
 Please complete for each licensed psychologist giving supervision in your site/program.
 Use additional copies if needed.
 Membership requirements: at least two doctoral level psychologists who serve as supervisors and who have been actively licensed for 2 years or more and are in good standing with licensure board.
 It is expected that postdoctoral residents receive individual (1-on-1) supervision during the year from at least two different supervisors.

 Superv isor's Na me:

-Arizona a License Num per and Expiration date:
+Arizona a License Numl ber and Expiration date:

 Year Fi rst Licen sed:

 Numbe er of Hou ırs Per Week of Supervision:

-Superv isor's Na ame:
+Superv isor's Na me:

-Arizona a License Num oer and Expiration date:
+ber and Expiration date:

+Year Fi rst Licen sed:

 Numbe er of Hou ırs Per Week of Supervision:

-Superv isor's Na ame:
+Superv isor's Na me:

-Arizona a License e ivumi per and Expiration date:
+Arizona a License Numl ber and Expiration date:

 Year Fi rst Licen sed:

 Numbe er of Hou ırs Per Week of Supervision:

-Please answer the fol lowing questions:
+Please answer t he foli lowing questions:

-criteria materi descri mail. has been a change (checking any response marked with a starred No or Yes to an be the changes and revisions on attached pages.
-Please submit one copy of all requested Does your site/program continue to offer postdoctoral residents a planned programmed sequence of training experiences? ed
+describ anges has been a change (checking any response marked with a starred No or Yes and revisions on attached pages.
+Please submit one copy of all requested m Does your site/program continue to offer postdoctoral residents a planned, of training experiences? aterials via email.

 Yes□ No□ 1a.
-Does your site/program continue to maintain the primary focus and purpose of assurin breadth and depth of postdoctoral resident training?
-Please describe placements an training opportunities reflecting this breadth and depth: Description:
+Does your site/program continue to maintain the primary focus and purport and depth of postdoctoral resident training?
+Please describe placements and reflecting this breadth and depth: Description:

 Yes□ No□ 2.
-Does your site/program have a clearly designated doctoral staff psychologist who responsible for the integrity and quality of the postdoctoral resident training program?
+Does your site/program have a clearly designated doctoral staff psychologis the integrity and quality of the postdoctoral resident training program? t who is responsible for

 2a.
 Provide the name of the designated psychologist:

-Yes□ No□ 2b.
+Yes□ No□2 2b.
 Is this psychologist licensed?

 Yes□ No□ 2c.
 Has this psychologist been licensed for at least 2 years?